 Previous measurement results on BGP slow convergence were obtained through controlled experiments.
-In these experiments, a small number of "beacon" prefixes are periodically announced and withdrawn by their origin ASes at fixed time intervals [1, 2], and the resulting routing updates are collected at remote monitoring routers and analyzed.
-In addition to generate announcements and withdrawals $(T{up})$ and $T{down}$ events), one can also use a beacon prefix to generate $T{long}$ events by doing AS prepending [10].
+In these experiments, a small number of "beacon" prefixes are periodically announced and withdrawn by their origin ASes at fixed time intervals [7], [8], and the resulting routing updates are collected at remote monitoring routers and analyzed.
+In addition to generate announcements and withdrawals (T{up} and T{down} events), one can also use a beacon prefix to generate T{long} events by doing AS prepending [1].
 For a given beacon prefix, because one knows exactly what, when, and where is the root cause of each routing update, one can easily measure the routing convergence time by calculating the difference between when the root cause is triggered and when the last update due to the same root cause is observed.
-Although routing updates for beacon prefixes may also be generated by unexpected path changes in the network, those updates can be clearly identified through the use of anchor cannot assess the overall Internet routing performance from observing the small number of existing beacon prefixes.
+Although routing updates for beacon prefixes may also be generated by unexpected path changes in the network, those updates can be clearly identified through the use of anchor prefixes as explained later in this section.
+Unfortunately one cannot assess the overall Internet routing performance from observing the small number of existing beacon prefixes.

-In this paper, our goal is to obtain a comprehensive understanding of BGP path explorations in the operational Internet.
-Our basic approach is to first cluster routing updates from the same monitor and for the same prefix into events, sort all the routing events into several classes, and then measure the duration and number of paths explored for each class of events.
-This is a significantly more difficult task than measuring the convergence delay of beacon prefixes for the following reasons.
+Our observation of routing dynamics is based on a set of routers termed monitors, that propagate their routing table updates to collector boxes, which store them in disk (e.g. RouteViews[4]).
+To obtain a comprehensive understanding of BGP path explorations in the operational Internet, we first cluster routing updates from the same monitor and for the same prefix into events, sort all the routing events into several classes, and then measure the duration and number of paths explored for each class of events.
+Our task is significantly more difficult than measuring the convergence delay of beacon prefixes for the following reasons.
 First, there is no easy way to tell whether a sequence of routing updates is due to the same, or different root causes in order to properly group them into events.
 Second, upon receiving an update for a prefix, one cannot tell what is the root cause of the update, as is the case with beacon prefixes.
-Furthermore, when the path to a given destination prefix changes, it is difficult to determine whether the new path is a more preferred or less preferred path compared to the previous one, i.e. whether the prefix experiences a $T{short}$ or a $T{long}$ event in our event classification.
+Furthermore, when the path to a given destination prefix changes, it is difficult to determine whether the new path is a more, or less, preferred path compared to the previous one, i.e. whether the prefix experiences a T{short} or a T{long} event in our event classification.